ZhengZhang008/GrokkingAlgorithms/README.md

 : The Bellman-Ford algorithm emulates the shortest paths from a single source vertex to all other vertices in a weighted digraph.
 It is slower than Dijkstra's algorithm for the same problem but more versatile because it can handle graphs with some edge weights that are negative numbers.

 ## Chapter 8: Greedy algorithms
-- Greedy algorithms (贪婪算法)
+- **Greedy algorithms (贪婪算法)**
-: Greedy algorithms are suitable for problems that have certain properties, such as optimal substructure and greedy choice.
+: A greedy algorithm is an algorithm that finds a solution to problems in the shortest time possible.
+It picks the path that seems optimal at the moment without regard for the overall optimization of the solution that would be formed.

 - Power set (幂集)
-: The power set of a set S is the set of all subsets of S.
+: The power set is a set which includes all the subsets including the empty set and the original set itself.
+It is usually denoted by P. Power set is a type of sets, whose cardinality depends on the number of subsets formed for a given set.

 - Approximation algorithm (近似算法)
-: An approximation algorithm is a way of dealing with NP-completeness for an optimization problem.
+: An Approximate Algorithm is a way of approaching NP-COMPLETENESS for the optimization problem.
+This technique does not guarantee the best solution.
+The goal of an approximation algorithm is to come as close as possible to the optimum value in a reasonable amount of time which is at the most polynomial time.

 - Factorial function (阶乘函数)
-: The number is multiplied with all the integers that lie between 1 and the number itself.
+: Factorial of a positive integer (number) is the sum of the multiplication of all the integers smaller than that positive integer.

 ## Chapter 9: Dynamic programming
 - Dynamic programming (动态规划)